mathamphetamine/Renaissance_Stock_Ranking/docs/data_extraction_guide.md

 **TIP**: Create a dedicated folder on your desktop to temporarily store the exported files before moving them to the `data` folder.

-## Step 2: Extract NIFTY 500 Constituent List
+## Extract NIFTY 500 Constituent List

 The constituent list contains all the stocks in the NIFTY 500 index with their identifying information.